pbuehler/documentation/docs/tutorials/creatingTables.md

   <div class="panel">
     <div>
       <b>
-      DECLARE_SOA_INDEX_COLUMN_FULL(Name, Getter);
+      DECLARE_SOA_INDEX_COLUMN_FULL (Name, Getter);
       </b>
       <div>
-        Same as DECLARE_SOA_INDEX_COLUMN_FULL but here element type is by default set to int_32, the referencing table to `Name`s, and the label which is used within the framework to identify the column is accordingly set to fIndex`Name`.
+        Same as DECLARE_SOA_INDEX_COLUMN_FULL but here the element type is by default set to int_32, the referencing table to `Name`s, and the label which is used within the framework to identify the column is accordingly set to fIndex`Name`.
       </div>
     </div>
   </div>